DerStoffel/christophnissle.com/README.md

 #### 🚀 Organisational developer

 I am a strong advocate of sytems thinking.
-Designing a structur for people to navigate in is one of my most important cornerstones to make great things happen.
+Designing a structure for people to navigate in, is one of my most important cornerstones to make great things happen.

 #### 💻 Tech enthusiast